 Death Tax Changes: Call me if you need help dealing with a love one's estate, including preparation of a NJ Inheritance Tax Return!
-While NJ has eliminated the Estate Tax, and the Federal Estate Tax generally only applies to very wealthy individuals (worth over $11 million), NJ still imposes the Inheritance Tax.
+While NJ has eliminated the Estate Tax, and the Federal Estate Tax generally only applies to very wealthy individuals (worth well over $20 million), NJ still imposes the Inheritance Tax.
 Depending who inherits a decedent's assets, the Executor and Beneficiaries could be liable for the tax!
 Tidbits: If you can do a little planning, make sure retirement assets and insurance policies all have individuals or trusts as named beneficiaries (and not the estate!).
 Do the executor a favor and if possible, title assets including the name of the desired beneficiary (the person to whom the asset will go after a death).
 Even if a Will exists, title on the asset will dictate and thereby may eliminate the need for an executor to go through Probate in the Surrogate's Office!

 2020 tax season!
 Go over your prior year returns, especially if you have had a major change in your life/family, for example a new job, a baby, new house, marriage, divorce, a death, a big bonus, big investment, big sale, etc., etc.

 Start thinking about how changes in the tax law affect you.
 Remember that for 2019 returns, IRS no longer considers "exemptions" and the 2% miscellaneous deduction, but has more than doubled the old standard deduction, and has limited the "SALT Deduction" (state sales and income taxes, and local real estate tax) to a total deduction of only $10,000!!!!
 Remember the Child Tax Credit was doubled to $2,000, and there is now a $500 Qualifying Dependent Credit.

 Of major impact again this year will be the Section 199A "Qualified Business Income Deduction" introduced into law only last year.